 The Partnership for Transparency Fund (PTF) hosted a seminar November 3, 2016 to explore the experience of citizen engagement in health service delivery.
 Representatives from USAID and the World Bank participated as discussants.

-The inclusion of citizen engagement in the health sector is based on the premise that giving citizens a voice will help ensure that programs are tailored to their needs, will build a greater sense of ownership by the community, and will make service delivery more accountable.
-All of these are expected to contribute to more effective service delivery.
+The inclusion of citizen engagement in development programs, including those supporting the health sector, is based on the premise that giving citizens a voice will help ensure that programs are tailored to their needs, will build a greater sense of ownership by the community, and will make service delivery more accountable, all of which will contribute to more effective service delivery.

 “Reviews of evidence of impact of citizen engagement instruments on health service delivery and health outcomes are consistently cautionary in drawing conclusions regarding the impact of any single citizen engagement instrument or even a group of instruments,“ explained Judith Edstrom, PTF Adviser and author of Engaging Citizens in Health Service Delivery: A Literature Review.
 “And outcomes are generally not attributable to any single citizen engagement instrument because programs usually employ a variety of approaches at the same time, alongside improvements in service delivery.”

 Nevertheless, evidence from Engaging Citizens in Health Service Delivery: A Literature Review confirms the potentially positive, although variable, impact of citizen engagement on health outcomes.
 Successful interventions usually focus on raising community awareness of targeted health issues and encouraging dialogue and community ownership.
 Key factors for successful citizen engagement include buy-in by service providers and good project design that takes into consideration differing contexts.